cassc/ln-decert/5-wallet-fullstack/8-offline-sign/frontend/README.md

 # Token Bank Frontend

 This app lets you talk to the Bank smart contract.
-You can connect a wallet, check your saved ETH, deposit more, and (if you are the admin) withdraw.
+You can connect a wallet, check your saved ETH, deposit more through Permit2, and withdraw.

 ## Setup